 Sioma Ngwezi and Ngonye Falls National Park

-At just 25 metres high, Ngonye Falls may not be as grand as Victoria Falls, but what it lacks in stature it makes up in its impressive volume.
-There’ also the chance to swim, fish, kayak or go white-water rafting, and all this far from the much busier Livingstone, a bumpy four-hour drive away.
+There’s also the chance to swim, fish, kayak, or go white-water rafting, all this far from the much busier Livingstone, a bumpy four-hour drive away.

 Practical Advice for Sioma Ngwezi And Ngonye Falls National Park

 - The best time to visit Sioma Ngwezi and Ngonye Falls national parks is from May to early June, just after the rainy season.

 - Many of Sioma Ngwezi’s dambos (wetland pools) will still have water, and it’s the most prolific period for wildlife viewing.